alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 *they* are about to play it.\
 \
-To sum it all up, here follow the different means of communication (which we will often call "actions\", to gamify) players have access to while performing: theme, dialogue, acting, caucus, bench-planning, time and habit.
+To sum it all up, here follow the different means of communication (which we will often call "actions", to gamify) players have access to while performing: theme, dialogue, acting, caucus, bench-planning, time and habit.
 We order those in Table 1 [^2].